ingkebil/development/docs/publish/update-scripts.md

 # exit on error
 set -e

-# make sure we run as hiseq.clinical
+# to be able to log the deploy of this tool, we need to know the organisation/user and the tool name
+TOOL='clinical-genomics/trailblazer'

+# determine where this script is located ...
+SCRIPTPATH=$(dirname $(readlink -nm $0))

+# ... because we execute scripts relatively to this script.
+Leave this assert out if this script can be executed by anyone
-sh ./assert_user.sh hiseq.clinical
+sh ${SCRIPTPATH}/../assert_user.sh hiseq.clinical

 # make sure we run on rasta.
-Leave this assert out if this script can be run on all servers.
+Leave this assert out if this script can be run on all servers
-sh ./assert_host.sh rastapopoulos.scilifelab.se
+sh ${SCRIPTPATH}/../assert_host.sh hasta.scilifelab.se

 # One optional argument
 BRANCH=${1}